Roatán Dive Vacation

 Our reefs are healthy and pristine, covered with huge vase sponges, soft corals and giant sea fans.
+Also, thousands of creatures await your visit at every Roatán dive site.
 The only thing missing is other divers.

 Dive!
 Dive!
 Dive!

-Our typical dive day includes a 2-tank morning dive, plus a single tank afternoon dive.
-When the conditions are good (they usually are), Wednesday or Thursday’s afternoon dive will be replaced with a night dive on our own Reef House Reef.
+Typical Roatán dive packages include 2-tank morning dives, plus a single tank afternoon dive.
+When the conditions are good (they usually are), Wednesday or Thursday’s afternoon dive will be replaced with a night dive at our own reef

 Our dives are guided but flexible.
 We know you came to dive, so we don’t set limits on your bottom time.
 And we won’t ever make you feel like part of a herd.